uwplse/szalinski/README.md

   are already installed and Szalinki is already compiled for you, ready to be run.

-* To allow a quick verification of our artifact, we provided pre-run results in the VM.
+* To allow a quick verification of our artifact, we provided pre-generated data and results in the VM.
 You can therefore skip the `make` commands in the instructions and directly view the results (see below on how to do that).

+* As a next step, you can verify that the results are indeed generated from the data we provided.
+To do so, delete the results (`out/aec-table2/table2.csv`, `out/fig14.pdf`) and run the `make` commands as explained below.

-* To run the tool yourself, first delete the entire `out` directory and follow the instructions below.
+* To run the tool yourself entirely from scratch, first delete the entire `out` directory and follow the instructions below.

 ## Running the tools